Inflammation - conjunctiva; Pink eye; Chemical conjunctivitis, Pinkeye; Pink-eye

 The conjunctiva is a clear layer of tissue lining the eyelids and covering the white of the eye.
 Conjunctivitis occurs when the conjunctiva becomes swollen or inflamed.

 This swelling can be due to an infection, an irritant, dry eyes, or an allergy.

-The conjunctiva is exposed to bacteria and other irritants.
-Tears help protect the conjunctiva by washing away bacteria.
-Tears also contain proteins and antibodies that kill bacteria.
+Tears most often protect the eyes by washing away the germs and irritants.
+Tears contain proteins and antibodies that kill germs.

 Learn how to treat pink eye and break the chain of spreading a pink eye infection.

 - Swab the conjunctiva to get a sample for analysis